 The direct solution of (2) using the Newton method can, in general, be hard, and may suffer from both poor initial guesses and a high computational cost.
 For these reasons, several algorithms (e.g., first-order methods, SQP, Quasi-Newton methods, trust-region methods) have been developed.
 From a Domain Decomposition (DD) community point of view, it is instead natural to study nonlinear preconditioning strategies to improve the convergence of Newton's method.
-This is one of the most active research areas within the community as shown by the much participated minisymposium on the topic at the last conference at KAUST and the numerous contributions to the last conference proceedings, see, e.g., (1), (2), (3), (4), as nicely summarized in (5), (5), nonlinear preconditioning strategies to solve a general nonlinear system (5), (5), (5), (6), (7), (6), which replace the original system with an equivalent one (6), (6), (6), (6), (6), which replace the variables of the system by solving (6), on with (6), with (6), (
+This is one of the most active research areas within the community as shown by the much participated minisymposium on the topic at the last conference at KAUST and the numerous contributions to the last conference proceedings, see, e.g., [1], [2], [3], [4].
+As nicely summarized in [5], §1.2], nonlinear preconditioning strategies to solve a general nonlinear system F(z) = 0 can be divided into left approaches (see, e.g., [6, [7], [8]), which replace the original system with an equivalent one G(F(z)) = 0 having the same roots but that is easier to solve, and right approaches (see, e.g., [9], [10]) which instead change the variables of the system by solving F(G(y)) = 0, with z = G(y).

-The goal of this contribution is to present an alternative approach to use a right-preconditioning approach, called nonlinear elimination, within the optimization field.
+The goal of this contribution is to present an alternative approach to use a rightpreconditioning approach, called nonlinear elimination, within the optimization field.
 Specifically, we use nonlinear elimination not to precondition the optimality system (2), but to derive a reduced objective function which can then be minimized with any preferred optimization algorithm.
 The approach is promising both in terms of the theoretical analysis that can be developed and of computational efficiency.

 To better frame our discussion in a DD setting, throughout this manuscript, we assume that the variable z can be suitably split into z = (x, y), with $x \in \mathbb{R}^{n_x}$, $y \in \mathbb{R}^{n_y}$ with $n_x + n_y = n$.
-We will not delve here into how this decomposition is derived: for certain optimization problems, z is naturally decomposed into subsets of variables with clear different roles (as in risk-adverse PDE-constrained optimization which originally motivated this work [III] §5]), see also [5], §1.5] for an overview of spatial-, fields-, and physics-based decompositions in nonlinear preconditioning.
+We will not delve here into how this decomposition is derived: for certain optimization problems, z is naturally decomposed into subsets of variables with clear different roles (as in risk-adverse PDE-constrained optimization which originally motivated this work [11] §5]), see also [5] §1.5] for an overview of spatial-, fields-, and physics-based decompositions in nonlinear preconditioning.
 We will however discuss that the efficacy of the methods analyzed strongly depends on a good choice for the variable partition.